Julien Comeau, aged 77, has found the road to a fulfilling retirement through volunteering abroad as a senior with IVHQ. Here’s his incredible story…

 IVHQ trips are a true adventure and an intimate experience.
 You live, you feel and you love the people and the country.
 The IVHQ staff become your family, the fellow volunteers become your friends.

 As the grandfather of the group, I have always been respected and treated well by all.
 The “kids” would ask me to accompany them on the evening outings, the cook would prepare me a special breakfast because I was always the first one in the kitchen.

 There is no age limit to volunteering, there is no limit to giving… I have found the road to a fulfilling retirement!

 My first senior volunteer abroad trip with IVHQ - Ghana!

-Some people believe that volunteering is for young people, but at the age of 75, I spent an extraordinary 3 weeks in Ghana with 9 outstanding young adults from around the world.
+Some people believe that volunteering is for young people, but at the age of 75, I spent an extraordinary 3 weeks on IVHQ’s Construction & Renovation project in Ghana with 9 outstanding young adults from around the world.

 The schools in our village in Ghana were built by volunteers.
 They provide a priceless service in a village that has very little electricity, no running water, no… nothing.

 During my stay, we completed outdoor toilets at a school that had been started by volunteers several weeks before.
 The school principal came to thank us and erected a sign that said “donated by IVHQ”.
 It was a proud moment for them and for us.
 This was the most incredible and rewarding trip in my 50 years of travelling.

 My second volunteer adventure with IVHQ as a retiree - Tanzania!